How to Deal With All Your Existential Dread

 If you feel lonely even when you’re around certain people because they don’t have your back or don’t get you, set boundaries with them, says Dr. Shaw.
 You don’t need to cut them off completely (unless you want to), but meeting up less often will free up more space for the relationships that make you feel good.

-5. Talk about your dread.
+8. Talk about your dread.

 When I feel particularly brain-scrambled by life’s limitations and inevitables, spilling my worries to someone I trust feels really nice.
 Speaking or texting these thoughts out into the world separates me from my dread—which makes me feel like I have more control.
-It also helps me see that I’m spiraling and...should probably stop.
+It also helps me see that I’m spiraling about impending doom and...should probably stop.

 It’s also possible whoever you’re talking to has experienced similar dread, says Dr. Shaw.
 And relating on that level can normalize what you’re going through.
 At the very least, they’ll just be there to listen and support you as you vent.

 So, text a friend or call up whomever.
 Lay out that you’re struggling without shaming yourself, says Dr. Shaw.
 (Nope, you’re not “literally the worst” or “so annoying.”)
-Then, ask if they have the time or energy to talk about your existential dread just in case today’s not the day to dive into the meaning of life with them.
+Then, ask if they have the time and energy to talk about your existential dread just in case today’s not the day to dive into the meaning of life with them.
 If they’re all in, you can set the stage by clarifying whether you want advice or just need someone to listen, Dr. Shaw notes.

-6. Challenge your thought spirals.
+9. Challenge your thought spirals.

 Existential dread can make you worry about and fear your own death.
 When this happens to me, it feels awful and hard to escape the feeling that bad things are bound to happen at any second.
 But taking a step back to think about the probability of those scenarios can help you see that they’re not that likely to happen, says Dr. Weems.

-Let’s say, “Oh, my god, the world is going to end one day,” hits you in the shower.
-Fight back by telling yourself something like, “Yep, someday but probably not today,” Dr. Weems suggests.
-Then, follow that up by doing something you enjoy that day, like going for a walk, he adds.
+Let’s say, Oh my god!
+The world is going to end one day, hits you in the shower.
+Fight back by telling yourself something like, Yep, someday but probably not today, Dr. Weems suggests.
+Then, follow that up by doing something you enjoy that day, like going for a run, he adds.

-7. Write out your feelings.
+10. Write out your feelings.

 For me, writing poetry about my existential dread is cathartic because it puts what’s often tangled in my mind into words—and seeing it laid out in a pretty way is less jarring than my WTF thoughts.
 But, honestly, any kind of freewriting can help slow your thoughts down, ease your nervous system, and let you reflect on what you’re feeling, says Dr. Shaw.